(Please note that this program will not run without a valid GPS signal)

 - Measuring the frequency of a signal on a pin is limited to pins D3, D8, D9 and D13

 By default the frequency counter program is setup to measure the frequency of a signal on D8.

 While measuring the signal the result is output to the USB port or LCD.
 In addition to the measured frequency the counter also calculates the average frequency over up to 128 x 1 s periods.
 Also the standard deviation is calculated.

-The display is a LCD (20×4) and is highly recommended because if gives a better overview that the serial terminal does.
+The display is a LCD, HD44780 20×4 parallel only, and is highly recommended, because it gives a better overview than the serial terminal does.

 The LCD shows the latest frequency measurement, the average frequency that is averaged over up to 128 periods and the standard deviation.
 If the GPS PPS is present the LCD shows “GPS” otherwise this is off.